amb26/ponder/content/term/habitable.md

 Similarly, there is a habitability for software, but it is not (yet) for the user.
-My goal in designing a [substrate](/term/substrate) for software is to bring the worlds of "users" and developers into close enough contact that the users of software might finally manage to find livable places of their own.
+My goal in designing a [substrate](/term/substrate) for software is to bring the worlds of "users" and developers into close enough contact that the users of software might manage to find livable places of their own.